devajmeireles/fraction/docs/using.md

 ## Problem & Solution

 One of the problems that was initially noticed when Fraction was created was that we interacted with strings.
 This is bad because if we forget a single letter, creating or executing the action can become a problem.
-For this reason you have two easy solutions - _one we will mention now and the other we will mention in the testing section._ You can also use `UnitEnum` to define your actions through cases, which can be useful to avoid writing errors.
+For this reason you have two easy solutions - [one we will mention now and the other we will mention in the testing section](/testing#handle-unregistered-actions).
+Your first option is use `UnitEnum` to define your actions through cases, which can be useful to avoid writing errors.

 ```php
 namespace App\Enums;